-In the first years of the Muslim occupation it is known that the Arabs took advantage of the Visigoth monuments existing in Spain, not only to be used as administrative headquarters, but also for the Muslim religious cult; in some places in Spain, old cathedrals were transformed into mosques, in others, only half of the cathedral building was reserved for Christian worship.
+In the first years of the Muslim occupation it is known that the Arabs took advantage of the Visigoth monuments existing in Spain, not only to be used as administrative headquarters, but also for the Muslim religious cult.
+In some places in Spain old cathedrals were transformed into mosques, in others only half of the cathedral building was reserved for Christian worship.
 This happened in Córdoba, a city also important during the Visigoth period, but when the Umayyad caliphate was established there trying to compete with the Abbasid caliphate of Baghdad, the caliphs endeavored that their capital’s mosque not only shouldn’t detract from its famous Eastern counterparts, but that it should continue the architectural tradition started with the mosque of Damascus, a city that they had to abandon in 750 when it was taken by their enemies the Abbasids.
 When Córdoba capitulated under the Muslim power, only part of the cathedral dedicated to St. Vincent was reserved for Christians.
-That servitude was not compatible with the projects of Abd al-Rahman I (that reigned from 756 to 788) who planned to enlarge the mosque, and as a consequence the Christians were indemnified in order for the Muslims to have the whole rights of the building.
-We don’t know what has been preserved of the walls and columns of the old basilica of St. Vincent; in its primitive plan, the mosque of Cordoba had only eleven naves, of which the central one, arranged towards the mihrab, was wider as in the Mosque of Kairouan.
-Even today in the oldest part of the mosque, built from the year 785 by Abd al-Rahman I, this structure is visible.
-In 840, Hisham I added other lateral naves, built the current minaret and decorated the courtyard with a magnificent ablutions font*.
-According to Arab historians, Hisham II added eleven more naves (rows of columns), and when in the time of Almanzor at the end of the tenth century due to Berber immigration, there was no space in the mosque to hold the growing congregation, other rows of columns were added.
+That servitude was not compatible with the projects of Abd al-Rahman I (that reigned from 756 to 788) who planned to enlarge the mosque and as a consequence the Christians were indemnified in order for the Muslims to have the whole rights of the building.
+We don’t know what has been preserved of the walls and columns of the old basilica of St. Vincent; in its primitive plan, the mosque of Cordoba had only eleven naves of which the central one, arranged towards the mihrab, was wider as in the Mosque of Kairouan.
+Even today this structure is visible in the oldest part of the mosque built from the year 785 by Abd al-Rahman I. In 840, Hisham I added other lateral naves, built the current minaret, and decorated the courtyard with a magnificent ablutions font*.
+According to Arab historians, Hisham II added eleven more naves (rows of columns), and when in the time of Almanzor at the end of the tenth century due to Berber immigration there was no space in the mosque to hold the growing congregation, other rows of columns were added.

 Towards the year 1171 it began the construction of the mosque of Seville, in the same place that today occupies the Gothic cathedral.
-All the Arab building has disappeared; today only stands its famous minaret called the Giralda, built in 1195 by the almohade* Abu Yaqub Yusuf.
+All the Arab building has disappeared; today only stands its famous minaret called the Giralda built in 1195 by the almohade* Abu Yaqub Yusuf.
 The Giralda is Sevillians’ most esteemed local monument and today serves as the cathedral’s bell tower.
-It has the simple silhouette of a cubic tower, with a smaller upper body on its platform.
+It has the simple silhouette of a cubic tower with a smaller upper body on its platform.
 This is the typical structural solution of the minarets of the Hispano-Moroccan school: the minarets of the mosques of Rabat, Marrakech and Oran have the same shape.
-According to the General Chronicle of Alfonso X the Wise, the Giralda originally included another tower, a work of a Sicilian architect, but we still don’t know the true Muslim aspect of this minaret after so many structural transformations, and because it was destroyed by an earthquake in 1355, and in 1560 rebuilt in Renaissance style by Hernán Ruiz.
+According to the General Chronicle of Alfonso X the Wise, the Giralda originally included another tower, a work of a Sicilian architect, but we still don’t know the true Muslim aspect of this minaret after so many structural transformations, and because it was destroyed by an earthquake in 1355 and later rebuilt in 1560 by Hernán Ruiz in Renaissance style.

 Ablutions Font: A fountain used to wash oneself as a ritual purification before the practicing of a ritual religious ceremony.